adagrad/findb/README.md

 * yfp_NAS.db.tgz - containes **y**ahoo **f**inance **p**rices for **NAS**DAQ assets
 * test.csv.tgz - files used for developing and testing githug actions, can be ignored
 * yfp_NYQ.db.tgz - containes **y**ahoo **f**inance **p**rices for **NY**SE assets
-* fin.db.tgz - contains all asset master data like symbols, industry sector, optionable, etc.
+* fin.db.tgz - contains all asset master data like symbols, industry sector, optionable, etc. and it should alwasy contain the most recent available trading symbols.
+However, the used method is brute force and this can take several days for to discover the just IPOed company.

 ## Project State
 At the moment the data is focussed around static data to answer questions like:
 * how are different asset classes distributed across different countries
 * which assets should be part of a model (and are supported by my broker)
+* only a subset of assets has price databases as well

 Later it may be useful to add price data as well such that questions like these can be answered:
 * how did certain asset classes or sectors behave in periods like crashes